ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 Now you can switch between usage relative and absolute coordinates.
 Mode of absolute coordinates will be activated after definition of the `ABSOLUTE_MOUSE_MODE` macro.

-We consider here an application to simulate mouse clicks in the specified screen coordinates.
-AutoIt script will control this application via serial interface.

-This is an application for Arduino board with the [`mouse.ino`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/mouse.ino) name:
+This is the [`mouse.ino`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/mouse.ino) application for Arduino board, which simulates mosue clicks in the specified absolute screen coordinates:
 ```C++
 #include <Mouse.h>